My 100-year-old house had knob and tube wiring.

 Lack of Grounding

 Did you know knob and tube wiring doesn't have a ground wire?
 So, all those appliances etc., are not grounded when they are plugged in.
-Just because you can plug in a plug with three prongs that doesn't always mean that outlet is grounded - it just looks like it is.
+Just because you can plug in a plug with three prongs doesn't always mean that outlet is grounded - it just looks like it is.
 Seeing the three-prong outlets that weren't grounded made me not trust what was there.
 The technical term is there is an absence of an electrical grounding conductor.

 Live wires touching flammable materials